AdamVictory/Oaxaca-Taco-Bar/README.md

 If this section grows too long, you may want to split it off into a separate file and link to it from here.

++ I tested the website , it is responsive and functions well on different screen sizes using Google Dev Tools
++ I tried multiple devices and is responsive on tablet and mobile.
++ All of the text is readable, understandable and has good contrast.
++ The form is easy to use and works.

 ### Validator Testing

-- HTML
++ HTML
   - No errors were returned when passing through the official [W3C validator](https://validator.w3.org/nu/?doc=https%3A%2F%2Fcode-institute-org.github.io%2Flove-running-2.0%2Findex.html)
-- CSS
++ CSS
   - No errors were found when passing through the official [(Jigsaw) validator](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvalidator.w3.org%2Fnu%2F%3Fdoc%3Dhttps%253A%252F%252Fcode-institute-org.github.io%252Flove-running-2.0%252Findex.html&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en#css)

++ Accessibility
+ - I confirmed this by running the website through Lighthouse in devtools.

 ### Unfixed Bugs

 You will need to mention unfixed bugs and why they were not fixed.
 This section should include shortcomings of the frameworks or technologies used.
 Although time can be a big variable to consider, paucity of time and difficulty understanding implementation is not a valid reason to leave bugs unfixed.

++ On smaller screens a lot of the images and text overlapped.
++ Spelling mistakes were found but fixed before deployment.

 ## Deployment

-This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub)

-- The site was deployed to GitHub pages.
++ The site was deployed to GitHub pages.
 The steps to deploy are as follows:
   - In the GitHub repository, navigate to the Settings tab
   - From the source section drop-down menu, select the Master Branch
   - Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://code-institute-org.github.io/love-running-2.0/index.html
+The live link can be found here - https://adamvictory.github.io/Oaxaca-Taco-Bar/index.html

 ## Credits